pkuecuekyan/pkuecuekyan/README.md

 - 🔭 I’m a software engineer and designer.
 - 📍 I'm based in Los Angeles, CA.
-- 👨‍💻 I write a lot of code in Swift and Objective-C, and, sometimes, in Python and JavaScript.
+- 👨‍💻 I write a lot of code in Swift, Objective-C, Python, and JavaScript.
 - 📱 I have worked on apps for Hearst, Con Edison, Aetna, and CBS.
 - 📸 I also take a lot of pictures.
 [Check 'em out](https://philipp.gallery) if you like.